xlz-jeydoux/DRM-Integration-doc/docs/software_integration.rst

 Edit your conf.json file
 ------------------------

 The MeteringSessionManager needs both a conf.json and cred.json files to operate.
-The cred.json is explained below, it is directly related to your AccelStore account.
+The cred.json is explained below, it is directly related to your Accelize Platform account.
 The conf.json is related to your design.